 “I am always so honored and amazed by the hard work and dedication that these IH/OH professionals demonstrate, and it’s during this special event that we can recognize all of their efforts and contributions to profession and community,” said Kathy Murphy, CIH, President of AIHA.
 “It is because of every one of them that we can move a bit closer to healthier workplaces and a healthier work.
 I am so proud of their continued commitment and congratulate all winners of the 2020 AIHA Named Awards.”

-The AIHA Board is pleased to announce the AIHA Awards and Fellows Nominating Committee selections for the named awards.
+The AIHA Board is pleased to announce the 2020 AIHA Named Awards and Fellows Nominating Committee selections.

 Edward J. Baier Technical Achievement Award